suyalamritanshu/Images-App/README.md

 # Images-App
-This is an images app where images are fetched from the unsplash API.
+Welcome folks,this is an images app where images are fetched from the unsplash API.

-The documentation for the use of the API -
+For more information refer the documentation for the use of the API -

 https://unsplash.com/documentation#list-photos